EmorZz1G/SimAD/README.md

 This is the implementation of *SimAD: A Simple Dissimilarity-based Approach for Time Series Anomaly Detection*

-The paper has been accepted by **TNNLS** and will appear in early access shortly.
+The paper has been accepted by **TNNLS 2025** and appear in [early access](https://ieeexplore.ieee.org/document/11099055/).
 For now, the latest preprint (v2) is available on [arXiv](https://arxiv.org/abs/2405.11238).
 We added further experiments and analyses.
 Thank you for your interest!

+If you have any questions, please feel free to contact me or raise an Issue.

 ## 📰Abstract